Step 4 – Detailed Laboratory Design

 While other laboratories would better be grouped based on the type of testing:

 - Chemical versus physical tests

 - Dirty versus clean samples.

-Probably quite often it will be a hybrid (mixture of above mentioned groupings).
+Often it will be a hybrid of above mentioned groupings

 - What is the need area?